i755369/dummyRepo/README.md

 4. Click **Add**.
 5. Repeat steps 2-4 for the other rate category.

+> [!NOTE]
-**Note:** Because rate classifications are not applicable to standard rates, but the field is required, it is suggested that you create a rate classification with a name and code that is the same as your rate type.
+> Because rate classifications are not applicable to standard rates, but the field is required, it is suggested that you create a rate classification with a name and code that is the same as your rate type.
 For example, create a rate classification called “Factor” to be used with all factor type rates or create a rate classification called “Markup” to be assigned to all markup type rates.
 This exercise has instructions to create a rate type of rate, so the suggestion is to name a classification “Rate” as well

 | Field | Rate Category 1 | Rate Category 2 |
 | ----- | --------------- | --------------- |